PokemonTCG/pokemon-tcg-sdk-csharp/README.md

 // custom addition
 filter.Add("legalities.standard", "legal");
 ```
+Please see offical documentation for more advance filters until these are added in as extension.

-Or if you don't want to use any extension methods you can create your own filter from scratch.
+For example, if you don't want to use any extension methods you can create your own filter from scratch.
 Be aware that the key needs to match the json fields in the api return
 ```c#
  var filter = new Dictionary<string, string>
  {